ibm-blockchain-wsc/ImmersionWorkshop/docs/vscode-part2.md

 Isabella's wallet when it connects to the blockchain network channel.
 The application will select a particular identity within Isabella's wallet.
-(The wallet must have been loaded with Isabella's X.509 certificate -- that's what addToWallet.js does.) :
+(The wallet must have been loaded with Isabella's X.509 certificate -- that's what addToWallet.js does):

     // A wallet stores a collection of identities for use const wallet = new FileSystemWallet('../identity/user/isabella/wallet');

-This line of code, below, connects to the network using the gateway identified by connectionProfile, using the identity referred to in ConnectionOptions.
-See how `../gateway/networkConnection.yaml` and `User1@org1.example.com` are used for these values respectively :
+This line of code, below, connects to the network using the gateway identified by connectionProfile, using the identity referred to in connectionOptions.
+See how `../gateway/networkConnection.yaml` and `User1@org1.example.com` are used for these values respectively:

     // Connect to gateway using application specified parameters await gateway.connect(connectionProfile, connectionOptions);